ManicodeSecurity/Defending-DevOps/002-Containerizing-An-Application/README.md

 # root
 exit
 ```
-3. Check out the `Dockerfile` located in the `src/link-unshorten` directory and remove the commented lines that declare a new user and build a new version of the image:
+3. Open the `Dockerfile` located in the `src/link-unshorten` directory and remove the commented lines that declare a new user and build a new version of the image:

 ```
 # First, stop the running container